spacetimeengineer/mupy/README.md

 # About

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
 The μpy package essentially proposes to the open source community in the form of a powerful tool, a model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
-Currently mupy contains rendereings for quadrilions of parts for 3D print and exponentially more can become available with the help of users in the future.
-There is a hope I have that if this tech is accepted then it can be rebuilt in a far more powerful form one day we could teach ourselves how to become master builders.

 ## Overview

-It is exteremly difficult to explain the full scope of this packages capabilities (both current and intended) but this overview paints a fairly simple picture of the general process a user would adopt.
-It is possible to bypass the programming aspect alltogether if you are uncomfortable in which case the mucli application can provide renderings if you know the system-codes of the hardware you would like to print.
+It is difficult to explain the full scope of this packages capabilities (both current and intended) but this overview paints a fairly simple picture of the general process a user may adopt.

 ### Program some code